ResearchAdvancingFuzzing/raf/docs/experiments.md

 # Tim's ideas for how expts could work.

-Here are some of the experimental support I'd like in RAF.
+Here is some of the experimental support I'd like in RAF.

-1. Starting from scratch, i.e. clone the repo and build docker containers
+## Starting from scratch, i.e. clone the repo and build docker containers

     % cd ~
     % git clone https://github.com/ResearchAdvancingFuzzing/raf